Refined behavior and structural universality of the blow-up profile for the semilinear heat equation with non scale invariant nonlinearity: Main results

 \begin{itemize} \item [(i)]\textbf{(final profile)} \item [(ii)] \textbf{(refined space-time profile)}

 uniformly for $\xi$ bounded. \end{itemize} \end{coro}

 When rescricted to backward space-time parabolas, \eqref{lou} in particular contains the fact that

-This property, which is the extension of the classical Giga-Kohn result \cite{giga1985asymptotically,giga1989nondegeneracy}, was recently obtained by the first author in \cite{chabi1} for general blow-up solutions (without radial symmetry) and a larger class of regularly varying nonlinearities.
+This property, which is the extension of the classical Giga-Kohn result \cite{giga1985asymptotically,giga1989nondegeneracy}, was recently obtained by the first author in \cite{chabi1} for general blow-up solutions (without radial symmetry) and a larger class of regularly varying nonlinearities (see Theorem~\ref{RDT} in appendix below).
 Here, as a second main result in radially symmetric framework, we obtain the following theorem, which provides the precise rate of convergence to ODE solution in backward space-time parabolas and does not directly follow from Theorem~\ref{theo}.

 \begin{thm} Under the assumptions of Theorem~\ref{theo}, we have

 with convergence in $H^1_\rho$ and uniformly for $y$ bounded, where $\rho(y)=e^{-|y|^2/4}$, $\|v\|^2_{H^1_\rho}=\int_{\R^n}(|\nabla v|^2+v^2)\rho dy$ and $u$ is extended to be $0$ outside $\Omega$ in the case $\Omega=B_R$. \end{thm}